British Journal of Clinical Pharmacology

-Papers should be concise and consideration should be given to using online publication of supplemental tables or other material (see http://authorservices.wiley.com/bauthor/suppmat.asp for more information about our Supporting Information service).
+Papers should be concise and consideration should be given to using online publication of supplementary tables or other material (see http://authorservices.wiley.com/bauthor/suppmat.asp for more information about our Supporting Information service).

 Review articles on a wide range of topics appear regularly in the Journal.
 Articles may be unsolicited, or may be commissioned by the Reviews Editor.
 Either kind may be single papers or, by prior agreement with the Editor, part of a themed series.
-Contributors are welcome to submit single review articles directly (systematic reviews are especially welcome), and may wish to discuss their proposal in advance.
+Contributors are welcome to submit single review articles directly (systematic reviews are especially welcome).
 Most reviews should be between 2500 and 3000 words, should be fully referenced, and if judged potentially suitable will undergo peer review.
 Each review should include a summary but not the boxes (“what is known”/ “what this adds”) that are required only for original research articles.
 They will be subject to the other requirements of an original research paper.

 From time to time the Journal will publish themed issues, including review articles and related original research papers.
 Authors who want to suggest a theme for a special issue should contact the Editor-in-Chief.

-The Journal will publish systematic reviews.
+The Journal welcomes systematic reviews.
 The manuscript should provide a concise account of the methods used, and concentrate on highlighting key aspects of interest and relevance to clinical pharmacologists, under the following headings: Structured Summary, Introduction, Methods, Results, Discussion, and Conclusion.

 Comments on previously published papers, items of topical interest, and brief original communications will be considered under this heading.
 The length, including references, should not exceed 800 words, plus one figure or table.
 The letter should NOT be divided into sections.

-Case reports (to be submitted as Letters to the Editors)
+Case reports (must be submitted as Letter to the Editor)